Hövding: Folksam

 In 2012, Swedish insurance company Folksam tested 13 cycle helmets on the market.
 They carried out an impact test on the same principles as for CE marking but with a higher impact speed, 25 instead of 20 km/h.

-All the traditional helmets yielded G-forces ranging from 196 to 294 G; lower values signify better protection of the cyclist’s head in an accident.
+All the traditional helmets yielded G-forces ranging from 196 to 294 G; lower values signify better protection of the cyclist's head in an accident.
 The Hövding yielded 65 G, providing at least three times better shock absorption than the other helmets.

 Que Choisir

 A test by French Que Choisir concluded that the Hövding did not meet international safety requirements.
 The criticism was that the Hövding helmet did not fully protect against impact with hard, narrow objects, such as curbstones or metal posts.
-Hövding refuted the objection, saying the tests was irrelevant as the helmet is so different in design that normal standards cannot be used, and pointed to the tests performed during the CE certification, which showed the Hövding to be far safer than a regular bike helmet.
+Hövding refuted the objection, saying the tests were irrelevant as the helmet is so different in design that normal standards cannot be used, and pointed to the tests performed during the CE certification, which showed the Hövding to be far safer than a regular bike helmet.
 Que Choisir rebutted that the laboratory they used is highly reputable, and that the standards are relevant regardless of helmet design.
 Que Choisir also criticised the Hövding helmet's inflation time, which they measured at 382 ms, while airbags for motorcycles must inflate within 200 ms. There is, however, a difference in crash velocities between motorcycles and bicycles, and tests showed the Hövding deployed properly in a test crash by a stunt person.
 The test by Que Choisir was performed on a Hövding 1.0; whether their objections were addressed in later versions is unknown, as no subsequent tests were done.